Skip to navigation menu Skip to content

 Submit an Application

-About the 2024 Summer Program
+About the Research Training Program

 The Research Training Program (RTP) is an in-person program with a competitive application process and is intended for local students who reside within commuting distance of downtown Seattle.
-Stipends are available to offset costs for transportation and meals.
-The program does not provide or arrange housing for students.

 Program Information